stephenk02/stephenk02.github.io.old/_posts/earthscape/2014-10-24-Final-Submission.md

 comments: true
 ---

-</p>Phew!
+<p>Phew!
 The final day has come and gone and it was spent almost exclusively on documentation.
 Fun times. ' ^'</p>

-We finalised our technical documentation, design documentation, did a post-mortem report, signed a work agreement and finished our own individual peer reviews.
+<p>We finalised our technical documentation, design documentation, did a post-mortem report, signed a work agreement and finished our own individual peer reviews.
 Game was pretty good; not much else to say.
-I think that it could've been quite a bit better, but we did well with the time we had.
+I think that it could've been quite a bit better, but we did well with the time we had.</p>